Thomas Jefferson: Election of 1796 and vice presidency

 During the Adams presidency, the Federalists rebuilt the military, levied new taxes, and enacted the Alien and Sedition Acts.
 Jefferson believed these laws were intended to suppress Democratic-Republicans, rather than prosecute enemy aliens, and considered them unconstitutional.
-To rally opposition, he and James Madison anonymously wrote the Kentucky and Virginia Resolutions, declaring that the federal government had no right to exercise powers not specifically delegated to it by the states.
-The resolutions followed the "interposition" approach of Madison, in which states may shield their citizens from federal laws that they deem unconstitutional.
-Jefferson advocated nullification, allowing states to invalidate federal laws altogether.
-He warned that, "unless arrested at the threshold", the Alien and Sedition Acts would "necessarily drive these states into revolution and blood".
+To rally opposition, he and James Madison anonymously wrote the Kentucky and Virginia Resolutions, asserting that the federal government had no right to exercise powers not specifically delegated to it by the states.
+The resolutions followed the "interposition" approach of Madison, that states may shield their citizens from federal laws that they deem unconstitutional.
+Jefferson advocated nullification, allowing states to entirely invalidate federal laws.
+He warned that, "unless arrested at the threshold", the Alien and Sedition Acts would "drive these states into revolution and blood".

-Historian Ron Chernow claims that "the theoretical damage of the Kentucky and Virginia Resolutions was deep and lasting, and was a recipe for disunion", contributing to the American Civil War as well as later events.
+Biographer Ron Chernow contends that "the theoretical damage of the Kentucky and Virginia Resolutions was deep and lasting, and was a recipe for disunion", and contributed to the outbreak of the American Civil War and later events.
 Washington was so appalled by the resolutions that he told Patrick Henry that, if "systematically and pertinaciously pursued", the resolutions would "dissolve the union or produce coercion."
 Jefferson had always admired Washington's leadership skills but felt that his Federalist party was leading the country in the wrong direction.
 He decided not to attend Washington's funeral in 1799 because of acute differences with him while serving as secretary of state.